dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 ::: moniker range=">= aspnetcore-3.0"

 Routing is responsible for mapping request URIs to endpoints and dispatching incoming requests to those endpoints.
 Routes are defined in the app and configured when the app starts.
 A route can optionally extract values from the URL contained in the request, and these values can then be used for request processing.
 Using route information from the app, routing is also able to generate URLs that map to endpoints.
-Most apps don't need custom routes. <!-- Insert here why you would need custom routing -->
+Many apps don't need to add routes beyond what the templates provide. <!-- Insert here why you would need to add routing -->

 > [!IMPORTANT]
 > This document covers low-level ASP.NET Core routing.
 For information on ASP.NET Core MVC routing, see <xref:mvc/controllers/routing>.
 For information on routing conventions in Razor Pages, see <xref:razor-pages/razor-pages-conventions>.